 5 Easy ADHD Meditation Tricks

 Okay.
-Now that you know why meditation is good for your brain, let’s talk about how to make it ADHD-friendly.
+You know meditation is good for your brain; let’s make it ADHD-friendly.
 This is the tricky part.
 If building a regular meditation practice is hard for typical people then it’s going to be a lot harder for people with ADHD.

 1. Start Small